codio-content/Coding_with_Python-Loops/.guides/content/For-explained-5398.md

 `range(0, 10)` is the second section.
 It defines the start and end values the loop must iterate between.
 Note that range goes from [0..9], including the first argument, but excluding the last.

 ## Increment
-`range(start, end, increment)` the range function can take a third paramater, the amount to increment the variable by each iteration.
-If only two paramaters are supplied the variable will be incremented by `1`.
+`range(start, end, increment)` the range function can take a third parameter, the amount to increment the variable by each iteration.
+If only two parameters are supplied the variable will be incremented by `1`.
 Negative numbers can be supplied to loop backwards.